mdn/content-team-projects/contrib-docs/writing-guidelines/creating-moving-archiving-pages/index.md

 Removing content from MDN will inevitably result in updating existing content as well, as a lot of articles link to others, the removed content will be referenced elsewhere.

-Adding the redirect will mitigate the impact of removing content, however it's best practice to edit content to reflect the change.
+Adding the redirect will mitigate the impact of removing content, however it's best practice to edit content to reflect the change and include the edits alongside the removal pr.